DDLP: Unsupervised Object-Centric Video Prediction with Deep Dynamic Latent Particles: Method - Extended Details

 Recall that our proposed dynamics module, \textit{Particle Interaction Transformer (PINT)}, is a causal Transformer decoder based on the design of Generative Pre-trained Transformer (GPT,~\citealt{radford2018gpt}).
 Differently from previous approaches, we do not add positional embeddings before the attention layers and use a learned per-head \textit{relative positional bias}~\citep{shaw2018relpos, raffel2020t5} which is directly added to the attention matrix before the softmax operation.
 We decompose the added relative positional bias to a \textit{temporal} relative positional bias and a \textit{spatial} relative bias.
 The relative positional bias is illustrated visually in Figure~\ref{fig:apndx_rel_pos}. $B_{\text{time}}$ and $B_{\text{pos}}$ are repeated $(K+1)$ and $N$ times respectively, and summed to create the relative positional bias matrix $B = B_{\text{time}} + B_{\text{pos}} \in \mathbb{R}^{\left((K+1) T\right) \times \left((K+1) T\right)}, \{B\}_{ij} = b_i^j = b_i +b^j $, where $i$ denotes the relative time and $j$ the relative particle, as illustrated in Figure~\ref{fig:appndx_rel_bias}.
 The relative positional bias is added directly to the query-key matrix, i.e., $\text{Attention}=\text{Softmax}\left(\frac{QK^T}{\sqrt{D}} + B \right)V$.
 To model particle interactions, the attention operation is modified such that particles attend to each other in the same time-step and across time, i.e. the attention matrix $A \in \mathbb{R}^{\left((K+1) T\right) \times \left((K+1)T\right)}$, and similarly to GPT we use a causal mask to ensure the attention only considers past inputs, as illustrated in Figure~\ref{fig:appndx_causal_att}.

 \textbf{Architecture details:} our particle interaction Transformer (PINT) models the stochastic prior for the particles and is constructed as follows: a 3-layer \textit{projection MLP} with $256$ hidden units takes in the latent particles' concatenated learned attributes $\{z\}_{0}^{T-2}$ and projects them to dimension $D=256$.
 Next, a \textit{particle Transformer}, based on the open-source minGPT~\citep{mingpt21code} with 6 layers and 8 heads per layer for all datasets, performs attention between particles and across time as described before, where we directly add the relative positional bias to the attention matrix before softmax.
 Finally, a 3-layer \textit{decoder MLP} outputs the prior distribution parameters with a similar architecture to the projection MLP.
 In practice, we model the residual change $\Delta =\text{PINT}(\{z\}_{0}^{T-2})$ of the particle attributes, i.e., $\{\hat{z}\}_{1}^{T-1} = \{z\}_{0}^{T-2} + \Delta$, for all attributes except for the transparency attribute which is directly modeled as PINT's output.
-To speed-up training, we use teacher forcing at training time, while at inference time, predictions are generated autoregressively.
+To speed-up training, we use teacher forcing~\citep{williams89teacherf} at training time (i.e., instead of feeding the dynamics module its previous prediction, the ground-truth value is used -- the posterior particles in our case), while at inference time, predictions are generated autoregressively.
 We use GELU activations for all MLPs and the standard Layer Normalization in the MLPs and attention layers, where we use the pre-normalization architecture.
 We use Dropout regularization layers with $p=0.1$ in the particle Transformer attention layers.
 We follow minGPT's initialization for the MLPs and attention layers where linear layers are initialized from a Gaussian distribution $\mathcal{N}(0, 0.02^2)$.